Back to the full dot-point answer

 A prion induces normal cellular proteins (often PrP in nervous tissue) to misfold into the same abnormal shape, creating aggregates that destroy brain tissue.

-What is examples?Show answer
+What are examples?Show answer

 Influenza A (RNA virus, respiratory), HIV (retrovirus, immune cells), tobacco mosaic virus (plant pathogen affecting tomato and tobacco leaves).

-What is generic disease names?Show answer
+What are generic disease names?Show answer

 "A virus" or "a bacterium" scores no marks.
 Use full scientific names where possible.